MartinBober/mumble-bots/bots/dice.md

 > `!help sr_ini`

-Calling the `help` verb without any parameter will give you a list of all available verbs.
+Calling the `help` verb without any parameters will give you a list of all available verbs.
 Calling `!help` with a verb will give you information about the verb's expected parameters.